FAQs

 Weeds and moss can appear on your lawn at any time.
 Even the best cared-for lawn can have the odd weed.
 Thankfully, weeds and moss can be removed easily and in various ways!

-The easiest way to learn how to get rid of weeds and moss is to check out our video guide here.
+The easiest way to learn how to get rid of weeds and moss is to check out our video guide on removing moss.

 Dig the soil to remove roots